Turntable Setup Part 2: What To Do For EXCELLENT SOUND

 This next entry in my Turntable Setup Guide is for those of you who read Part 1, have successfully installed your cartridge and have been playing records and reaping the benefits of your handwork.
 If you have not yet read Part 1 of this guide, I’d recommend starting there before continuing with Part 2 below.

-Now that you’ve installed your cartridge and are enjoying the hell out of your records, you might be asking yourself, “it sounds pretty darn good already, do I really need to do more tweaking?”
+Now that you’ve installed your cartridge and are enjoying the hell out of your records, you might be saying to yourself, “it sounds pretty darn good already, do I really need to do more fiddling?”
 At least that’s the question I’ve asked myself, more than once.

 Set the Azimuth

-Obviously the macro level is the one we can see easily without any magnification.
-The micro, on the other hand, requires significant magnification to observe, more than is really practical for most of us.
+Obviously the macro level is the one we can see and adjust fairly easily.
+The micro, on the other hand, is not something we’re ever going to see and therefore not really adjustable by eye.

 Not all tonearms have an adjustment for azimuth.
-If yours does not, you have two options.
-The first is to trust that the azimuth setting you’ve got is close enough to optimal already and just forget about it.
-The second option will be described a little further below.
+If yours does not, you have some options.
+One is to trust that the azimuth setting you’ve got is close enough to optimal already and just forget about it.
+A second option will be described a little further below, and I will discuss a third option in Part 3.

 Use the lines printed on the block to see if the cartridge body is perfectly parallel to the record surface.
-If they are not, and you have the ability to change the azimuth setting on your tonearm, rotate the tonearm in the appropriate direction until the cartridge appears perfectly parallel to the lines on the block.
-If you don’t have one of these blocks, get one as they’re cheap and super helpful.
-Then in the meantime, make the cartridge body as parallel to the record surface as you can by eye.
+If these lines are not perfectly parallel to the record surface, rotate the tonearm in the appropriate direction until the cartridge appears perfectly parallel to the lines on the block.

-If the cartridge does not appear level to the record surface and your tonearm does not have the ability to change azimuth, you have the option (option 2 from above) of adjusting it the way that Peter Ledermann at Soundsmith describes in this link or in the explanation below:
+If the cartridge does not appear level to the record surface and your tonearm does not have the ability to change azimuth, you can try the following approach courtesy of Peter Ledermann at Soundsmith.
+Peter describes this approach in here, or you can read the explanation below:

 “One may cut two fine strips of business card, about a quarter the width of the cartridge, and place them on top of one another, and then on top of the cartridge, running FRONT TO BACK to create a pivot or fulcrum.
 Then, by alternately slightly tightening and loosening each of the mounting screws a tiny bit each, one may “tilt” or rock the cartridge as viewed from the front to achieve a slight azimuth adjustment, which should be all that is required, to achieve top performance.
 When the proper point is found, tighten both screws by the same amount to “lock” the setting in place.”